- In-Library Access - Search Ancestry Library edition without a library card at the library.

 Worldwide genealogical records.
-Access to images and documents are only available at the library.
+With your free FamilySearch account, you can gain access to images and documents, which are only available at the library.

 - NCHS - Where to Write for Vital Records - Use the National Center for Health Statistics' free website to learn how to order vital records from state vital records offices.